 The top brand overall in #SXSW photos on Instagram was Friskies with a clever photo-op with @RealGrumpyCat for their new #CatConcoctions flavor mashup line.
 Other brands dominant in photos included transportation providers Lyft, Uber and Southwest Airlines; entertainment giants HBO, Star Wars and Netflix; and tech exhibitors IBM and NASA.
 Attendees shared photos of US President Barack Obama, who delivered the Interactive keynote, while support for Democratic Candidate Bernie Sanders was captured by this photographer.

 On Saturday, Synthesio and another one of our partners, Conversocial, hosted a joint event at Stubb’s BBQ in Downtown Austin, The Socially Smoked Lounge.
-This included cold margaritas, free wifi, hot food and a power panel.
+This included cold margaritas, free wifi, hot food, and a power panel.
 Our panel consisted of Shireen Jiwan, Chief Brand Experience Officer at Lucky Brand, Matthew Zito, Chief Strategy Officer at Synthesio and Joshua March, Founder and CEO at Conversocial.
 These speakers went over how to better harness the power of social data and analytics to allow marketers to make smarter decisions based on the voice of their customer.
-The panel as a huge success, so thank you to everyone who attended, and everyone who followed along on social media.
+The panel as a huge success, so thanks to everyone who attended and everyone who followed along on social media.

 If you didn’t get a chance to meet up with us during South by Southwest Interactive and want more information, drop us a message at firstname.lastname@example.org and let’s connect!